Will the NDIS pay for a companion dog?

 Other Organisations may fund the cost of an Assistance Dog such as Assistance Dogs Australia where their dogs are placed completely free of charge with humans who need them across Australia.

-The Department of Veterans Affairs will also pay for a trained dog if you are an ex-defence service person and if you qualify for an Assistance Dog.
+The Department of Veterans Affairs will also pay for a trained assistance dog specific to your disability if you are an ex-defence service person and if you qualify for an Assistance Dog.

 Where can I find NDIS Assistance Dog Providers?